SlickChair/SlickChair/README.md

 - Add edit and comments to the paper pages
 - Write a classes for settings with get set and default value
 - Email client for the chair with templates
+- Manage members (invitations, delete, promotion..)

 Todo:
 -----

-- Manage members (invitations, delete, promotion..)
 - Paper biding and assignement
 - Good looking interface
 - Setup instructions (requires some testing with postgresql)
 - Wrap most settings in a config page
+- Use the [POST-Redirect-GET pattern][1] in all the forms to prevent repost on page reload

 Out of scope:
 -------------